gabors-data-analysis/da-coding-rstats/README.md

 ## Learning outcomes and relation to the book

-Probably, the largest difference compared to the book is that data handling is the most challenging and most time-consuming part of coding, while it is a relatively little part of the book.
+Probably, the largest difference compared to the book is that, data handling is the most challenging and most time-consuming part of coding, while it is a relatively little (but as important!) part of the book.
 It is always a challenge to keep up with the material if the two courses (Data Analysis and Coding) are running parallel.
-Experience shows that lecture 05 - data exploration in this course is the first truly common point with the book and lecture 06 - rmarkdown101 enables students to submit data analysis material via pdf or HTML.
-This coding material was developed such that it catches up with the book as quickly as possible, showing truly essential tools to do data handling.
+Experience shows that [lecture05-data-exploration](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture05-data-exploration) in this course is the first truly common point with the book and [lecture06-rmarkdown101](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture06-rmarkdown101) enables students to submit data analysis material via pdf or HTML.
+This coding material was developed such that it catches up with the book as quickly as possible, showing truly essential tools to do data handling in the dastest way.
 The result is that after 6 lectures from both courses (teaching Part I. of the book) there is room for common assignment in the form of a descriptive analysis: e.g. carry out a data-collection exercise, clean the data and do exploratory analysis.
-The 'cost' is that apart from some references or homework there is no true connection between the two courses before lecture 05 in coding and the data handling skills can be improved even more.
+The 'cost' is that apart from some references or homework there is no true connection between the two courses before [lecture05-data-exploration](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture05-data-exploration) in coding and the data handling skills can be improved even more.
 Therefore do not expect students to be able to solve (all) of the data exercises from the book (however, there were some positive surprises during the years).

 In contrast, Part II in the book deals with regressions of various forms.
-This is fairly simple from the coding perspective, which allows the lecturer to deepen students' knowledge of a) basic coding principles; b) add further data handling practices to students' toolkit, and c) provide more skills on Rmarkdown, while following the material of the book.
+This is fairly simple from the coding perspective, which allows the lecturer to deepen students' knowledge of

+1. basic coding principles;
+2. add further data handling practices to students' toolkit, and
+3. provide more skills on Rmarkdown, while following the material of the book.

 If material is properly taught -- for Part III of the book -- there is no need for an extra coding course, but a simple seminar type of supplement, which put emphasis on *interpretation* and *practice* of machine learning methods.
-In principle after these materials, students should be able to code by themself and understand and work with case study materials related to Part IV.
+In principle after these materials, students should be able to code by themself, understand and work with case study materials related to Part IV.

 ### Case-studies and coding lectures